-A: Water in plastic 5-litre containers remains available at all major supermarkets in and around Cape Town.
-If you can’t find in one store, visit another, or come back the next day.
-25-litre containers are also available from plastic stores, as stocks are replenished.
+A: Water in plastic 5-litre containers is available at all major supermarkets throughout South Africa, including Cape Town.
+25-litre containers are also available from plastic stores.
 As with 5-litre containers, spend some time investigating where stocks are to be found.
 Plan ahead: don’t leave your storage container purchases to the last minute.

 Q: If I arrive in Cape Town close to the event dates, and have to travel directly without filling up on water, can I get water in the Tankwa?

 A: It’s not a good idea to leave something as critical as water to chance, so we suggest that you contact camp members or friends and request that they help you in this area, so that you don’t hit the dirt road without your water supply in hand.
-However, if you absolutely aren’t able to sort this out, then your last options will be the Tankwa Padstal and Halfway House, both of which are located on the R355 before our event site (coming from the south) and both of which do always carry large stocks of water.
+However, if you absolutely aren’t able to sort this out, then your last options will be the Tankwa Padstal and Halfway House, both of which are located on the R355 before our event site (coming from the south) and both of which do always carry stocks of water.
 However, our advice is not to rely on these sources, as their remote location means that stocks may run out if & when our community pass by en route to our event site.
 Be aware that these stores are only open during the daytime.

 Q: When is Day Zero?

 A: It’s always changing, as new data about water levels and usage are updated.
-Presently it is May 11th.
+Presently it has been moved out to 2019.

 How to prepare for Day Zero (whether you’re coming to AfrikaBurn or not):